ISE-Neutrino/api-testing/docs/e2e-test.md

 ## Conclusion

-In this article, we've demonstrated how to perform end-to-end testing for API endpoints using HTTP files and Rest Clients.
-We utilized the Httpyac extension for VS Code as an HTTP client for composing and executing HTTP requests.
-Additionally, we illustrated how to employ environment variables to define the base URL of the API endpoints and the authentication token.
-We've also highlighted a response handling and validation mechanism.
+This article has shown how to do end-to-end testing of API endpoints using HTTP files and Rest Clients.
+We used the Httpyac extension for VS Code to write and run HTTP requests.
+We also showed how to use environment variables to set the base URL and the authentication token for the API endpoints.
+Moreover, we explained how to handle and validate the responses.

 ## References